kurves/Deploy-Infrastructure-as-Code-IaC/diagramsREADME.md

 ### Best Practices
 - Have more than one availablity zone to avoid a single point of failure.
 - Include more than one availabiltiy zone to design for high availability

+Your Diagram can include:
+**A VPC** - Which is a pool of networked cloud resources **Public nad Private Subnets** - It is a subset of the overall VPC network and only exists in a single availability zone.

 - Use one AZ when designing or ptototyping but not recommended for production environments.